-b) Another option may be to use the MacVTap interface to the guest instead of the bridge interface.
+Note: Another option may be to use the MacVTap interface to the guest instead of the bridge interface.
 The MacVTap interface is only available in the RHEL 6.3 or newer kernels.

-3. Unable to ping the RHEL 6.4 KVM guest (VM) from a remote host when using the MacVTap driver and IPv6.
+3. Unable to ping the RHEL 6.4 kernel-based virtual machine (KVM) guest virtual machine (VM) from a remote host when using the MacVTap driver and IPv6.